hintecole/hintecole.github.io/_pages/cv.md

 Work experience
 ======
+* Second Semester 2021-1: Research Assistant
+  *  Pontifical Catholic University of Peru
+  *  Duties: Review literature of International Business and create databases.

 * First Semester 2021-1: Subdirector of Revista Económica
   * Pontifical Catholic University of Peru
-  * Duties included: The supervision of areas at Revista Económica
+  * Duties: The supervision of areas at Revista Económica

 * Second Semester 2020-2: Director of the Web Area at Revista Económica
   * Pontifical Catholic University of Peru
-  * Duties included: Write and supervise articles.
+  * Duties: Write and supervise articles.

 Skills
 ======